 Hedges are often fast growing and need a lot of pruning.
-You might be better of with panel fencing.
+You might be better fitting panel fencing.
 Single panels that get damaged are easier to replace if you use slotted posts.

 You can grow vine type vegetables like Runner beans or fragrant vines like clematis, climbing rose, honeysuckle, and jasmine to cover the fence.

-Basically the tips we have talked about in this article can be applied to greenhouse gardening.
+Tips we have siscussed can be applied to greenhouse gardening.
 Make sure benches are sturdy, the door is wide enough and the base isn't trippy.
 Plastic is safer than glass.